SCA – Change in CAST Highlight Code Reader & CLI: Dependency Detection Defaults

 Balancing Accuracy and Coverage

 By defaulting to package manager–based detection, your scan results will typically include fewer false positives, since only explicitly declared dependencies are retained.
 The trade-off is that some OSS usage may go unnoticed — for example, when developers directly copy/paste third-party source files or manually add external libraries without updating package manager files.
-Ultimately, it’s up to you to configure your scans based on your organization’s goals: prioritize clarity and accuracy by sticking with the default, or maximize coverage by enabling fingerprinting with --fingerprint
+Ultimately, it’s up to you to configure your scans based on your organization’s goals: prioritize clarity and accuracy by sticking with the default, or maximize coverage by enabling fingerprinting with --fingerprints

 .